 Sean earned his B.S. from the State University of New York at Oneonta.
 His early career was spent working for industry leading software companies including Visio, Microsoft, and Onyx software.

-Dr. Emily Barton is a full time research assistant professor at the University of Virginia School of Education and Human Development in the Center for Advanced Study of Teaching and Learning.
-Dr. Barton consults for the EdTech Evidence Exchange as our Director of Research, leading research efforts to achieve the Exchange mission and vision.
-Dr. Barton led the research components of the EdTech Genome Project, a national effort to discover and define the contextual factors that contribute to the success or failure of edtech implementations.
-Dr. Barton is currently working with the Exchange team to develop and populate the EdTech Evidence Exchange Platform, crowdsourcing research evidence from educators across the county.
+Dr. Emily (Barton) Kohler is a full time research assistant professor at the University of Virginia School of Education and Human Development in the Center for Advanced Study of Teaching and Learning.
+Dr. Kohler consults for the EdTech Evidence Exchange as our Director of Research, leading research efforts to achieve the Exchange mission and vision.
+Dr. Kohler led the research components of the EdTech Genome Project, a national effort to discover and define the contextual factors that contribute to the success or failure of edtech implementations.
+Dr. Kohler is currently working with the Exchange team to develop and populate the EdTech Evidence Exchange Platform, crowdsourcing research evidence from educators across the county.

-Dr. Barton received her PhD in Instructional Technology from the University of Virginia where she taught courses for preservice teachers on instructionally-grounded technology integration.
-Using a design thinking framework, Dr. Barton aimed to provide students with the tools necessary to implement educational technology in a rapidly changing digital world such that it adds value for student learning and addresses instructional challenges.
+Dr. Kohler received her PhD in Instructional Technology from the University of Virginia where she taught courses for preservice teachers on instructionally-grounded technology integration.
+Using a design thinking framework, Dr. Kohler aimed to provide students with the tools necessary to implement educational technology in a rapidly changing digital world such that it adds value for student learning and addresses instructional challenges.